What makes the best WordPress hosting in Australia

 We don’t really care about the specs.
 We care about one thing, how long a real website takes to load on a real connection.
 If a host claims to be the fastest in the country but every site we put on it feels sluggish, it is not fast, no matter what the spec sheet says.
 The only honest test is the one the visitor runs with their own eyes on their own computer or phone.

 Yes, the build matters.
 A bloated WordPress site with 400 plugins, uncompressed images, and three thousand tracking scripts will be slow on any host.
 We are not pretending otherwise.
 But take that same site, clone it onto two different hosts, and one will load noticeably faster than the other.
 That difference is the host.
 That is the only comparison that counts, and it is the one we run constantly across client projects.
-We wrote more about our selection process in our guide on how to choose WordPress hosting in Australia.
+We wrote more about our selection process in our guide on how to choose the best WordPress hosting in Australia.

 There is a pattern we have watched repeat for two decades.
 A small Australian provider builds something genuinely good.
 Fast hardware, limits on how many accounts share a server, support staff who actually know the product.
 Agencies like us notice.
 Our clients get migrated across.
 Word spreads.